Sitting beside a small campfire, Kaidus wordlessly stared at the silver ring in his hand while thinking about his family.

 Within the crevices of a large rock, a sleek and beautiful snake was coiled up and hissing weakly.
 Not just any kind of serpent, it was a young hvaral.

-With pitch black scales, it had a silver underbelly and a single greenish stripe that ran from the snake’s forehead, all the way down the back to its small three pronged tail.
-The creature was bleeding, and he could see puncture marks along its coiled up body.
+With pitch black scales, it had a silver underbelly and a single greenish stripe that ran from the snake’s forehead, all the way down its back to its small three-pronged tail.
+The creature was bleeding and he could see puncture marks along its coiled-up body.

-It was glaring and hissing at him, baring a mouth filled with razor sharp fangs.
+It glared and hissed back at him, baring a mouth filled with razor sharp fangs.
 Judging by its size and the lack of horns and a mane, the thing was probably still a youngling, not even yet a juvenile.
 Carefully scanning its body, he found where its three pairs of wings should be extending from.
 Yet, two of them were nothing but scarred stubs, and the last pair—by its tail—was frayed and mutilated.

-“They were chasing you…” The howling and barking of the previous night was quickly explained.
+“They were chasing you…” The howling and barking of the previous night were quickly explained.
 He looked over to the kavak carcasses then back at the youngling before him.
 The serpent had probably killed off a few of the small wolves and scared away the rest.
-Looking at the creature’s condition, it had probably sustained too much damage and would probably die in a few days.
+Looking at the creature’s condition, it had sustained too much damage and would undoubtedly die in a few days.